LEARN MORE ABOUT THE TYPES

 Healthy vs unhealthy relationships

 But sometimes relationships may start out as healthy and then turn into something negative, damaging or even abusive.
 Looking out for signs of an unhealthy relationship can help prevent further pain or damage it may cause.
+Most of the time unhealthy or abusive relationships occur within a romantic relationship.
+However, relationships between friends, family members and colleagues can always be abusive and must be treated as seriously.

 What does a healthy relationship look like?